Clothing

 Reduce

 If you asked the above questions and still want to buy new clothes, check that they were made with ethical and environmental considerations.
-Here are some good questions:
+Here are some questions to consider:

 Reuse